 Location Proposed Enhancements Maryborough Hill Two new bus stops provided.
 Four new signalised toucan crossings to facilitate easy access to bus stops and improved permeability for pedestrians.
 Maryborough Hill Continuous segregated cycle tracks on both sides of the road.
 Fingerpost Roundabout Converted to a signalised junction to provide bus priority and to prioritise pedestrian and cycle friendly design.
 Signalised crossings for pedestrians provided on all arms of the junction.

-To facilitate these sustainable transport improvements, it is proposed that land take would be required at the following approximate locations:
+To facilitate these sustainable trans improvements, it is proposed that I would be required at the following locations: land take shown on the drawings provided in the Lands on Maryborough Hill.